bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 computes KBA = DH(mB, Expand(A)), which produces the shared point K =
 KAB = KBA.

-The y coordinate of K, represented as a 16 byte little endian number as in the section "Curve Points" is the shared secret.
+The y coordinate of K, represented as a 32 byte string as in the section "Curve Points" is the shared secret.
 The x coordinate computed doesn't matter for the value of this shared secret.
+The length of the shared secret is always 32 bytes.

 Note that the multiplication by the cofactor 392 can be safely computed with nine doublings and two additions via the double and add